DuPage County Attorneys for Distracted Driving Defense

 Legal Counsel for Mobile Device Use While Driving

 At the Davi Law Group, our attorneys understand how important it is to stay in touch with friends and loved ones.
 We also realize the potential impact that traffic violations can have on your life and on future opportunities.
 That is why we are committed to work hard to provide with you the quality legal representation you deserve no matter what citation you may have received.
 Our team understands the law and the legal system and will explore every possible opportunity to have your citation reduced or dismissed, depending on the circumstances of your case.

 If you have been issued a ticket for cell phone use or texting while driving, contact our office today.
 Our experienced lawyers will review your situation and help you decide how to best move forward with your defense.
-Call 630-580-6373 to schedule a consultation at one of our four convenient office locations.
+Call 630-580-6373 to schedule a consultation at one of our five convenient office locations.
 We are proud to serve the needs of clients in DuPage, Kane, Cook, Will, and Kendall Counties.